CumulusNetworks/docs/content/cumulus-netq-42/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

 {{<notice warning>}}

-NVIDIA is no longer supporting switch configuration management and will remove this feature in the NetQ 4.3.0 release. {{<exlink url="https://www.nvidia.com/en-us/contact/sales/" text="Contact your NVIDIA">}} sales team if you have any questions.
+Monitoring and troubleshooting are NetQ's main utilities.
+That is why NVIDIA is no longer supporting switch configuration management and will remove this feature in the NetQ 4.3.0 release. {{<exlink url="https://www.nvidia.com/en-us/contact/sales/" text="Contact your NVIDIA sales team">}} if you have any questions.

 {{</notice>}}